psuanm5030/beautiful-jekyll/learning.md

 *7 classes over the course of 12 months*
 August 2015 - June 2016

 In July 2015, I decided to participate and dedicate myself to completing Udacity’s Data Analyst Nanodegree program.
 The program was estimated to take ~18 months, so my decision was well thought through.
 I wanted something that was going to be challenging, but also I wanted some sort of credential.
-And I wanted something that was more robust than a single class or a single discipline.
+I wanted something that was more robust than a single class or a single discipline.
 I also considered a Master’s degree, but to be honest, a Master’s was infinitely more expensive and it didn’t fit my need for the course to conform to my life.
 I also believe that formal degrees can be overrated, particularly around a topic like data science, where I believe that most of the learning is done proactively by the learner, outside of a classroom.

 I completed the degree program, and its 7 classes, roughly 10 months later.
 In retrospect, it was tough.
-Not only did you complete lectures, quizzes and exercises, but there was a project for each course.
+Not only did I complete lectures, quizzes and exercises, but there was a project for each course.
 All of this took time, and I sacrificed a lot of weekends and early mornings to get this done timely.
 In the end it was worth every penny and hour.
-I learned things that I could apply to my own little pet projects, as well as, my everyday work.
+I learned things that I could apply to my own pet projects, as well as, my everyday work.

 **Checkout a light dashboard on my journey [here](https://public.tableau.com/views/MyUdacityJourney/Journey?:embed=y&:display_count=yes&:showVizHome=no)!